thriveweb/see-civil/content/see-civil/urban-projects/sanctuary-cove.md

 date: 2018-01-30T02:51:33.126Z
 projectstatus: completed
 content: >-
-  Sanctuary Cover is an award-winning, resort-style, master planned community located on a 474 hectare site in the northern Gold Coast region.
+  Sanctuary Cove is an award-winning, resort-style, master planned community located on a 474 hectare site in the northern Gold Coast region.